aniruddhballal/VenPay/README.md

 - [x] TASK 237: Delete product confirmation modal - can be improved/stylised
 - [X] TASK 239: Grid, Grid2, UnstableGrid - MUI-TS issues - resolve by using Box/Stack
 - [x] TASK 240: rename expandcard to updateproduct, addproductcard to createproduct - unify the styles
+- [x] TASK 242: if there is no image, it should not render the "click to change image" - or idk make it better.

 </details>